The Todd-Coxeter Algorithm for Semigroups and Monoids

 \section{Performance comparison}

-In this appendix the performance of the \libsemigroups HLT and Felsch implementations is compared to the performance of GAP~\cite{GAP4} on a number of examples.
+In this appendix the performance of the \libsemigroups implementations of the HLT and Felsch strategies (as described in this paper) is compared to the performance of GAP~\cite{GAP4} on a number of examples.
 Unless otherwise indicated the times for \libsemigroups are the mean time of 100 runs and the indicated times for GAP~\cite{GAP4} are the mean of 10 runs.
 All computations were performed on a 2021 Mac M1 computer with 16GB of RAM.